07 Apr Am I Being Bugged?

 Am I being bugged?

 By “being bugged” let’s take that to mean someone is listening in to what you and others around you are saying.
 First up, if that is indeed happening, then the person/s responsible are committing a crime and are prepared to risk at the very minimum a large fine and quite possibly a jail sentence – planting listening devices is treated as a very serious offence by the courts.
 Just recently Gary Jubelin, a very senior and high profile NSW Police Service detective (now ex-detective) was even charged and found guilty of recording conversations illegally – so if the Police can get charged so can the perpetrator in any case.
-So it is very risky business.
+So it is a very risky business.

 How does someone plant a listening device in the first place?

 To be able to monitor conversations inside someone else’s home, car or workplace, the offender firstly needs access to the home, car or workplace.
 Installing spyware on someone’s phone also means the offender needs physical access to that person’s phone.
-Sure, plenty of internet sites claim that they can install a phone bugging program remotely without access to the actually device but at the time of writing this article this is just not the case.
+Sure, plenty of internet sites claim that they can install a phone bugging program remotely without access to the actual device but at the time of writing this article this is just not the case.

 This is a critically important step.
-If someone can’t get into your home, car, work place or get access to your phone, then you are more than likely not being bugged.
+If someone can’t get into your home, car, workplace or get access to your phone, then you are more than likely not being bugged.

-The listening device itself needs power.
+The listening device needs power.
 It can be a self-contained unit with an internal battery.
 However, batteries mean the device will only work for a certain time before the battery dies and the device stops working.
 The smaller the listening device, the less power it has and the shorter the operation time.
-Any bug that transmits is very, very power hungry.
+Any bug that transmits is very, very power-hungry.
 The person listening also needs to be reasonably close, unless the device uses a SIM card.
 If it is a SIM card type of unit, consider how much continuous talk time you would get from your phone.

 Yes, there are also listening devices that connect up to permanent power, such as mains power, but they are usually hidden inside household items that are plugged in.
 That means the offender has replaced that household item with another device (or you have been given a new item) with an inbuilt bug.
-The first bit (replacement) is tricky as they need to also know exactly what make, model of item you have, then get that item altered and have the bug added.
+The first bit (replacement) is tricky as they need to also know exactly what make, a model of the item you have, then get that item altered and have the bug added.
 Would someone go to that much trouble?
 Only you know.
 Would you be able to tell if someone replaced your bedside alarm clock or another item?
 Probably.

 Other bugs can be connected to mains power say, behind the power plug you have in a wall.
 But they then also need the microphone to have direct access to the room in which they are placed.
 Would you notice a small hole in the power plug plate?
 If you could see it, probably.
 If you can’t see it (let’s say it’s behind something) then the audio pick-up might not be all that great.